-Generally, a full symphony orchestra has 75 to 90 members (sometimes smaller for Baroque- and Classical-period works, sometimes larger for late-Romantic, 20th or 21st century works).
-An orchestra is comprised of four sections: String Section - the largest group of the orchestra, with approximately 14 first violins, 12 second violins, 10 violas, 8 cellos, 8 double basses; Woodwinds - piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon; Brass - 4 French horns, 4 trumpets, 3 trombones, tuba; Harps - 1 or 2; Percussion - timpani or kettledrums, bass and side drum, glockenspiel, triangle, cymbals, etc.
+Generally, a full symphony orchestra has 75 to 90 members (sometimes smaller for Baroque- and Classical-period works, and sometimes larger for late-Romantic, 20th or 21st century works).
+An orchestra is comprised of four sections: String Section - the largest group of the orchestra, with approximately 14 first violins, 12 second violins, 10 violas, 8 cellos, and 8 double basses; Woodwinds - piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon; Brass - 4 French horns, 4 trumpets, 3 trombones, tuba; Harps - 1 or 2; Percussion - timpani or kettledrums, bass and side drum, glockenspiel, triangle, cymbals, etc.

 The use of certain instruments vary depending on the composer's orchestration and the conductor's interpretive decisions; certain compositions require additional instruments (according to the composer's orchestration), such as additional French horns, a saxophone, supplementary percussion, a piano (not as a solo instrument; referred to as orchestral piano), an organ, etc. Similarly, the composer may specify fewer standard instruments than are normally utilized.

 The "first-chair" violinist (to the conductor's immediate left) is the instrumental leader of an orchestra and a vital liaison between the conductor and musicians.
 Juliana Athayde is the current concertmaster of the RPO.

 The lead player of each orchestral section who guides the section and performs any solo parts written for their instrument.